-\) Return on equity is calculated by dividing the profit (loss) for the period attributable to the company's shareholders, by the equity as of the beginning of the period attributable to shareholders in the company.
+\) Return on equity is calculated by dividing the profit for the period attributable to the Company's shareholders, by the equity as of the beginning of the period attributable to the Company's shareholders.
+The profit for the purpose of calculating return on equity in the quarter was calculated by multiplying the profit in the quarter by four.